AyusheeMittal/EVA5_MidasYoloPlanarcnn/README.md

 * There are a few (<0.5%) png files among the raw images, which need to be removed (These do not have labels ie bounding boxes, nor do they have planar images).
 * There are a few (<0.5%) label files that are of invalid syntax (the x,y coordinates, or the width/height are > 1).
 These need to be discarded.
 * Final cleaned up dataset should only include data where all these three files are present for a raw image: labels text file, depth image, and planar image.

+## ToDo
+We will try to integrate the training of Planar RCNN as there came so many problems from integrating different versions of Pytorch and Cuda to incorporating the model training functions.
+It was a great learning experience.

+## Team Members:
+1. Ayushee Mittal
+2. Smita Sasidran